Processor design: General-purpose computing

-As of 2010, in the general-purpose computing market, that is, desktop, laptop, and server computers commonly used in businesses and homes, the Intel IA-32 and the 64-bit version x86-64 architecture dominate the market, with its rivals PowerPC and SPARC maintaining much smaller customer bases.
-Yearly, hundreds of millions of IA-32 architecture CPUs are used by this market.
-A growing percentage of these processors are for mobile implementations such as netbooks and laptops.
+In the general-purpose computing market (desktop, laptop, and server computers), processors implementing the x86-64 instruction set architecture remain widely used, with Intel and AMD as the primary suppliers.
+Within the x86 CPU market, Mercury Research estimated that Intel held 74.4% and AMD 25.6% of unit shipments in Q3 2025.
+Arm-based processors dominate smartphones and are also used in some PCs and servers; ABI Research forecast that Arm-based PCs would represent about 13% of total PC shipments in 2025, while IDC estimated that Arm-architecture servers would account for 21.1% of total server shipments in 2025.
+RISC-V has also seen growing adoption in embedded systems, and some vendors have announced RISC-V-based microcontroller families for automotive applications.

 Since these devices are used to run countless different types of programs, these CPU designs are not specifically targeted at one type of application or one function.
 The demands of being able to run a wide range of programs efficiently has made these CPU designs among the more advanced technically, along with some disadvantages of being relatively costly, and having high power consumption.

-High-end processor economics

-In 1984, most high-performance CPUs required four to five years to develop.